This website uses cookies to help improve your user experience

 Smart TV fragmentation: statistics

 Smart TV viewers are not especially loyal to a particular device and can use multiple platforms during a day.
-So, if content distributors want to provide all-the-time experiences, they should build a Smart TV application that would work well with a variety of TV devices.
+So, if content distributors want to provide all-the-time experiences, they should develop Smart TV apps that would work well with a variety of TV devices.
 Moreover, Smart TV application development in a broader sense includes STB devices and solutions for such platforms as Apple TV, Amazon Fire TV, Google Chromecast, Android TV, and Roku.

 To help your customers better target their resources towards specific brands, expand the viewership, and increase ROI, thoroughly analyze the Smart TV market, define a matrix of the preferable Smart TV and set-top box platforms, and build a future app compatible with these platforms.